William Zeckendorf Jr.: Career

 Following his discharge from the army in 1953, Zeckendorf joined his father's company, Webb & Knapp, working alongside Zeckendorf Sr. on such high-profile developments as Century City in Los Angeles, Place Ville-Marie in Montreal, and L'Enfant Plaza in Washington, D.C.
 After Webb & Knapp went bankrupt in 1965, Zeckendorf Jr. restructured the company as General Property Corporation.
 In 1972, he went out on his own, founding Zeckendorf Company and serving as president until he retired in 1992.
 In the 1980s, the company emerged as one of New York City's most prominent developers of luxury hotels, upscale condominium apartments, office towers, and mixed-use projects.

 In the 1970s, Zeckendorf began buying undervalued hotels, renovating them, and then selling them at a profit.
 For one hotel, Mayfair House, he persuaded Sirio Maccioni to open Le Cirque, which quickly became one of New York's top restaurants, cementing the restaurateur's reputation.
-Zeckendorf's other hotel renovations of that era include the Hotel McAlpin, the Statler Hilton, and the Delmonico, where he brought in Christie's Auction House, leasing the English firm their first stateside location, and where and his wife Nancy lived for many years.
+Zeckendorf's other hotel renovations of that era include the Hotel McAlpin, the Statler Hilton, and the Delmonico, where he brought in Christie's Auction House, leasing the English firm their first stateside location, and where he and his wife Nancy lived for many years.
 In the 1980s, Zeckendorf turned from renovations to building major developments from the ground up.
-Anxious to avoid the financial difficulties of his father, he spread the risk by recruiting multiple partners.

 In 1981, Zeckendorf began construction on a 35-story condominium building, The Columbia, at Broadway and West 96th Street in Manhattan, on a site that had been a community garden.
 This was an unusual location for a residential project, as the area was marginal and most developers at the time hesitated to build more than a few blocks north of Lincoln Center.
 Initial dissent from the community subsided when the condos went on sale, as most went to middle-class buyers including neighborhood residents, and not, as had been feared, to wealthy people intent on pushing out the locals.
 The net effect, however, was to upgrade the neighborhood.
-Zeckendorf told The New York Times, "The Columbia was pivotal because it stabilized the West Side.
-Until then, there had been an uncertainty about where the area was going ...
-The Columbia proved that there was a demand for quality construction."